espressif/esp-idf/docs/en/api-reference/peripherals/i2c.rst

 .. note::

-    A clock is not a valid option, if it doesn't meet the requested capabilities, i.e. any bit of requested capabilities (clk_flags) is 0 in the clock's capabilities.
+    A clock is not a valid option, if it does not meet the requested capabilities, i.e., any bit of requested capabilities (clk_flags) is 0 in the clock's capabilities.

 .. only:: esp32